teoisnotdead/api-dbscg-fw/README.md

 ## Running the Application

-Start the server:
+For production

 ```
+npm run build
 npm start
 ```

-For development with nodemon:
+For development

 ```
 npm run dev